ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 ### Cmoriser for ilamb

-We have build a ACCESS raw data Cmoriser for ilamb, that means users can use ACCESS raw data to run ilamb without any additional cmorise pre-process.
+We have developed a CMORiser for ACCESS raw data specifically for ILAMB.
+This allows users to run ILAMB directly with ACCESS raw data, eliminating the need for any additional CMORise pre-processing steps.

 ##### Usage of cmoriser